 This Kids Choice Chore System works by allowing kids to pick the chores they want to complete.
-You can even use this system for extra chores, that are above and beyond the every day chores.
+You can use this system for daily chores as well as extra chores that are above and beyond.

 My house is a lot of work.
 You all know what that’s like I’m sure.
-Between the kids, the cat and the hubby, my house rapidly turns into a pit.
+Between the kids, the cat, and the dog my house rapidly turns into a mess.
 I clean something, and 5 minutes later it’s a mess again.
 I go from room to room to room to room and back to the first room to discover it’s in disarray.
 Again.
 It’s hard to keep up.
 And I’m always the only one who seems to see the mess.
 Yet it’s always there, and very rarely is it my mess.
 It’s time for a change.

 The intent for this system, is for the kids to be able to earn some money, by choosing how they do it.
-My hubby & I don’t buy a lot of extra toys and stuff for the kids outside of holidays and birthdays, but they are always wanting lego, and pet shops and barbies every time we go out.
-So now the kids have the opportunity to make and save their own money.
+We don’t buy a lot of extra toys and stuff for the kids outside of holidays and birthdays, but they are always wanting lego, and pet shops and barbies etc. Now with this chore chart system the kids have the opportunity to make and save their own money.

-- I bought a magnet roll with a sticker backing, so that I could just attach the size of magnet that I wanted to the back of the tag.
+- a magnet roll with a sticker backing, so that I could just attach the size of magnet that I wanted to the back of the tag.

 - I wrote each chore on a tag, and assigned a dollar amount.

 How this chore system works:

 - You give them chore options.
 They pick the chores they want to complete.
 You could use this system for the EXTRA chores, not the day to day stuff they should do anyway.

 - Make the system visible and accessible!
 Ours is on the front of the fridge at their eye level.

 - The kids can pick and choose the chores they want to do.
 (And they can’t each do the same chore, so they have to negotiate with each other if there is conflict.
 Or it’s first come, first serve.)